Last Updated on March 16, 2026 by AcePhysio

 Initial Evaluation

 During the initial evaluation, we gather detailed information about the patient’s medical history and symptoms.
-This includes understanding the onset, duration, and intensity of the neck pain, as well as any associated symptoms such as headaches or numbness.
+This includes understanding the onset, duration, and intensity of the neck pain, as well as any associated symptoms such as headaches or numbness or tingling in the upper or lower extremities.
 We also consider lifestyle factors that may contribute to the pain, such as work habits and physical activities.

 Key components of the initial evaluation include: